 Soloists

 The Mirfield Piano Walk 2026 is a one-day community event that turns the town into a musical journey.
-Audiences follow a set route, stopping at various venues—such as churches, a cricket club, fire station, and historic buildings—to hear live piano performances from amateurs, graduates, and professionals.
+Audiences follow a set route, stopping at various venues—such as churches, a cricket club, fire station, and historic buildings—to hear live piano performances from amateurs, conservatoire graduates, and professionals.

 On this page we are introducing our soloists to you.